PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 array([3, 0, 0, ..., 1, 3, 2])
 ```

-We can access the encoding dictionary:
+You can access the encoding dictionary:

 ```
 pe.label_dict
 {'0_BIG_DROP': 0, '1_DROP': 1, '2_RISE': 2, '3_BIG_RISE': 3, 'null': 4}
 ```

-Note that there is a `null` label dedicated for missing values.
+Note that there is a `null` label dedicated to missing values.

 To fit the model simply create the `MTD` class object and fit it: